balintbrews/lambda-slack/README.md

 }
 ```

-These match rules would return `TRUE` with the above payload.
+These match rules would return `true` with the above payload.

 Match rules are defined as an object.
 Keys describe paths within the payload where values should be checked.
 They are expressed with the dot notation and a preceding `$` symbol.
 Values should be arrays containing the possible values.
 If any of the values are found at the path the key defines, the rule will return `true`.
 All rules need to return `true` in order to have a `true` returned as the result of the evaluation.
 (In other words match rules are evaluated with the logical `AND` operator, but values inside rules are checked with `OR`.)